 Linda Schellenberg

-Linda Schellenberg is the Director of Community Services.
+Linda Schellenberg is the Chief Program Officer for New York and New Jersey Programs.
+She is responsible for all Residential, Community, and Self-Directed Program Services.
 She began working for The Center for Family Support in 2000.
 Linda is an LMSW and has a Master’s in Social Work from Stony Brook University.
 She began working in this field in 1995 as a Direct Support Professional.
 Linda is a leader in the field of self-directed and individualized services.

 Radhina Hernandez